 The goal of this article is to provide a fibreglass swimming pool installation process that not only sounds easy to the customer, but also delivers a spectacular end result.
 Having a better understanding of the makeup and design of a fibreglass swimming pool can make a swimming pool builder a better installer.

 Step 1 – Assessing the Site

-A fibreglass swimming pool is a large.
+A fibreglass swimming pool shell is a large object.
 Many dealers have been disappointed at the last minute after discovering that the pool is not capable of being craned over the house due to obstructions such as overhead wires, branches (which may need permits to cut), or simply because the driveway that will not withstand the crane’s weight.

 Site access is also important when it comes time for excavation.
 Therefore it is important to take the space between the two houses into consideration when sizing the necessary equipment for excavation and fill removal.
 You will need to make sure you neighbour is okay with the builder using their property with the understanding that there may be damage to their lawn.

 Step 2 – Laying Out the Swimming Pool